salesforce/einstein-platform/documentation/cookbook/llm-open-connector-mulesoft-mac.md

-## Configuration in Einstein Model Builder
+## Create a Configuration in Model Builder

-1. After your API is deployed to CloudHub, go to Salesforce Einstein Model Builder in Data Cloud.
+After your API is running on CloudHub, you need to add the model endpoint to Model Builder.

+1. In Salesforce, open Data Cloud.

 2. Navigate to Einstein Studio.